Preventing another 'Miracle on the Hudson' emergency

 If you need more evidence that birds crashing into airplanes is a relatively common part of modern air travel, just look at the headlines.

-Just last Friday a United Airlines flight from Spokane to Denver was diverted to Seattle-Tacoma airport due to a bird strike.
+Just last Friday, a United Airlines flight from Spokane to Denver was diverted to Seattle-Tacoma airport because of a bird strike.
 In April 2016, a bird slammed into an Airbus A321 carrying 174 passengers taking off from Las Vegas, cracking its windshield.

 Even the vice president of the United States has been affected.